 Rather than buying (or selling) into that mindset, I strongly suggest that sponsees undertake to educate their sponsors.
 Many sponsees of all sizes and types are providing their sponsors with education on both leveraging their sponsorships for great results and measuring those results properly.
 They find that sponsors are more creative, get much better results, tend to be easier to renew and renew at a higher dollar value, and take responsibility for their own measurement.

 Doesn’t that sound better than counting on hitting your targets from an ever-shrinking pool of sponsors who buy into first generation, exposure-based offers?

 - Beyond the Sponsor Summit: The Next Wave in Sponsor Servicing

 - 37+ Sponsorship Leverage Resources for Corporate Sponsors

-- The Corporate Sponsorship Toolkit (my new, sponsor-side book)
+- The Corporate Sponsorship Toolkit (my flagship book for sponsors)

 Be a good partner

 I hate to say it, but sometimes sponsors want those reports because they think it’s the only way they will ever be able to hold a sponsee accountable.
 This is usually a symptom of a sponsor not trusting the sponsee to do what they promised, rather than an attempt at actual measurement of the sponsorship.